History of copyright: Common law copyright

-In its ruling the House of Lords established that the rights and responsibilities in copyright were determined by legislation.
-There is however still disagreement over whether the House of Lords affirmed the existence of common law copyright before it was superseded by the Statute of Anne.
+In its ruling, the House of Lords established that the rights and responsibilities in copyright were determined by legislation.
+There is, however, still disagreement over whether the House of Lords affirmed the existence of common-law copyright before it was superseded by the Statute of Anne.
 The Lords had traditionally been hostile to the booksellers' monopoly and were aware of how the doctrine of common law copyright, promoted by the booksellers, was used to support their case for a perpetual copyright.
 The Lords clearly decided against perpetual copyright and, by confirming that the copyright term (the length of time that a work is in copyright) did expire according to statute, the Lords also affirmed the public domain.
 The ruling in Donaldson v Beckett confirmed that a large number of works and books first published in Britain were in the public domain, either because the copyright term granted by statute had expired or because they were first published before the Statute of Anne was enacted in 1710.
 This opened the market for cheap reprints of works by Shakespeare, Milton and Chaucer, works now considered classics.
 The expansion of the public domain in books broke the dominance of the London booksellers and allowed for competition, with the number of London booksellers and publishers rising nearly threefold, from 111 to 308, between 1772 and 1802.

-Eventually an understanding was established whereby authors had a pre-existing common law copyright over their work, but that with the Statute of Anne parliament had limited these rights in order to strike a more appropriate balance between the interests of the author and the wider social good.
+Eventually an understanding was established whereby authors had a pre-existing common-law copyright over their work, but that with the Statute of Anne parliament had limited these rights in order to strike a more appropriate balance between the interests of the author and the wider social good.
 According to Patterson and Livingston, confusion about the nature of copyright has remained ever since.
 Copyright has come to be viewed both as a natural-law right of the author and as the statutory grant of a limited monopoly.
 One theory holds that copyright is created simply by the creation of a work, the other that it is owed to a copyright statute.

-In August 1906 The Copyright Law for Music Act 1906, known as the T.P.
-O'Connor Bill was added to copyright law when it was passed by the British Parliament, following many of the popular music writers at the time dying in poverty due to extensive piracy by gangs during the piracy crisis of sheet music in the early 20th century.
+In August 1906, The Copyright Law for Music Act 1906, known also as the T. P. O'Connor Bill, was added to copyright law when it was passed by the British Parliament, following many of the popular music writers at the time dying in poverty due to extensive piracy by gangs during the piracy crisis of sheet music in the early 20th century.
 The gangs would buy a copy of the music at full price, copy it, and resell it, often at half the price from the original.